percona/percona-server-mongodb-operator/docs/enhancements/K8SPSMDB-1654-vector-search/proposal.md

 - Changes are **only additions**: a new optional `spec.search` block, and a new optional `status.search` map.
 No fields are removed or renamed.
 There are no breaking schema changes.
-- `make generate` regenerates the CRDs; users who upgrade the CRD manifest before applying the new operator binary see a valid (but unused) field.
-- No conversion webhook is needed.

 ### 9.3 Operator Version Skew

-- Old operator + new CR (user upgrades CRD/CR before the operator): the old operator ignores `spec.search` (it does not know about it in `CheckNSetDefaults`) and reconciles as before.
-Documented upgrade order: **CRD → operator → CR fields**.
+- Old operator + new CR (user upgrades CRD/CR before the operator): the old operator ignores `spec.search` and reconciles as before.
 - New operator + old CR: no behavior change; `spec.search` is absent and treated as disabled.
 - During rollout (old and new mongod pods exist at the same time):